daveRendon/DevCamp/HOL/java/01-developer-environment/README.md

 1. `incidentcache....:`  This is the Redis cache that we use from the application to make data access faster.
 The modern-cloud-apps hands on lab adds support to the application to be able to leverage the cache.

 1. `ubudev....:` This is an Ubuntu linux virtual machine, meant to be for development in a non Windows server environment.
-If you are doing development in Windows only or in an on-premesis machine, you can safely delete this virtual machine.
+If you are doing development in Windows only or in an on-premisses machine, you can safely delete this virtual machine.

 1. `windev....:` This is the Windows server virtual machine that we are using as a development machine for these hands-on-labs.
-You can delete this machine after the developer-environment lab if you are using Linux or an on-premesis machine for development.
+You can delete this machine after the developer-environment lab if you are using Linux or an on-premisses machine for development.

 1. `incidentdb....:` This is the documentDB database that will hold the JSON incident documents stored by the application.